Establishing The Center

 The UC Fruit & Nut Research and Information Center Endowment Fund was established in 2002 to support our mission to aid in the coordination and dissemination of University of California research-based information, accomplishments, and statewide research and extension activities related to fruit and nut crops.

-The Center's initial funding came from a portion of sales by Foundation Plant Services of pistachio seed generated from a UCB-I pistachio tree in the research program of UC Specialist, Louise Ferguson.
-The original cross of this tree was developed by Dr. Lee Ashworth of UC Berkeley, hence the name UCB-I. The interest on this endowment is used to partially support some of the following activities:
+The Center's initial funding came from a portion of sales by Foundation Plant Services of pistachio seeds generated from a UCB-1 pistachio tree in the research program of UC Specialist Louise Ferguson.
+The original cross of this tree was developed by Dr. Lee Ashworth of UC Berkeley, hence the name UCB-1.
+The interest generated from this endowment supports the following activities:

-- Coordinating related grant application and project development.
-Examples include the interactive chill calculator and harvest prediction modules.
+- Coordinating related grant application and project development, including the interactive chill calculator and harvest prediction modules

 Support Our Programs

 To make a gift to the Fruit & Nut Research & Information Center, Click Here.